Establish and maintain working relationships

 Overview

 This standard covers establishing and maintaining working relationships and working effectively with other people.
-This includes communicating clearly, co-operating with others and helping to improve ways of working together.
+This includes understanding your role and responsibilities and those of others, communicating clearly, co-operating with others to offer or seek assistance, managing differences or problems and helping to improve ways of working together.

 This could be with your colleagues, supervisors or managers or people external to your team, department or organisation, including suppliers and customers.
-It may include working with volunteers, trainees, people on secondment or work experience.
+It may include working with volunteers, trainees, temporary or agency staff, people on secondment or work experience.
 It could involve working with people from different backgrounds and cultures, people with disabilities or health issues or those whose first language is not the same as your own.

 This standard is suitable for all those who need to establish and maintain working relationships as part of their work role.